 Board members also received a fee of \$1,500 for each Board of Directors and each committee meeting attended.
-Committee chairs received a guarterly committee chair retainer, and the Lead Director received a guarterly retainer of \$5,000.
+Committee chairs received a quarterly committee chair retainer, and the Lead Director received a quarterly retainer of \$5,000.
 For the first quarter of 2016, the Governance Committee chair, Financial Policy Committee chair and the Employee/Public Responsibility Committee chair each received a committee chair retainer of \$3,250.
-The Executive Compensation Committee chair received a committee chair retainer of \$3,750 and the Audit Committee received a committee chair retainer of \$5,000.
+The Executive Compensation Committee chair received a committee chair retainer of \$5,000.

-Effective April 1, 2016, the Board of Directors approved the following quarterly committee chair retainers: Audit Committee chair - \$5,000 per quarter, Executive Compensation Committee chair, Financial Policy, Corporate Governance and Nominating, and Employee/Public Responsibility Committee chairs - \$3,750 per guarter.
+Effective April 1, 2016, the Board of Directors approved the following quarterly committee chair retainers: Audit Committee chair - \$5,000 per quarter, Executive Compensation Committee chair, Financial Policy, Corporate Governance and Nominating, and Employee/Public Responsibility Committee chairs - \$3,750 per quarter.

 With the exception of Mr. DeLoach, no director had a compensation arrangement that differed from the program described above.
 Effective April 1, 2013, Mr. DeLoach, assumed the role of Executive Chairman.
-In addition to the cash retainer and equity award listed above, Mr. DeLoach received incremental Executive Chairman pay of \$86,250 per quar-
+In addition to the cash retainer and equity award listed above, Mr. DeLoach received incremental Executive Chairman pay of \$86,250 per quarter.